NHSDigital/software-engineering-quality-framework/tools/dependency-scan/README.md

 grype dir:path/to/dir
 ```

-Recipe 2: Using Docker images, shell scripting and Makefile
+### Recipe 2: Using Docker images, Makefile and shell scripting

 Makefile